POC Tectal Race SPIN Review

 POC has also added Aramid, a strong woven fiber similar to kevlar, in bridges that are molded to the outside of the EPS foam liner for added structural integrity.
 The EPS liner is wrapped in a sturdy polycarbonate shell that POC calls a unibody construction, but it is actually three pieces with clean seams and a perfect fit around the EPS foam.

-POC also incorporated their own rotational force impact system, known as SPIN, into the Tectal Race SPIN helmet.
+POC also incorporated their own impact protection system, known as SPIN, into the Tectal Race SPIN helmet.
 Similar to other impact systems like MIPS, Smartshock, and Turbine 360, the goal of SPIN technology is to reduce the forces applied to the brain during an oblique impact.
 It does this by allowing the outer layer of the helmet to rotate slightly, mimicking the way the skull protects the brain.
 One of the unique aspects of SPIN, versus the other systems, is that it adds no weight or thickness to the lining of the helmet since the technology is integrated into the pads.
-The pads also do double duty, absorbing a small amount of linear impact while also deflecting rotational impact.
+The pads also do double duty, absorbing a small amount of linear impact while also helping to deflect rotational impact.
 The new MIPS SL system in the Specialized Ambush with ANGi looks quite similar to us.

 A Recco reflector isn't something you usually see on a mountain bike helmet, it's commonly used in skiing products for avalanche recovery, but POC has put one on the Tectal.
 This feature could help in a search and rescue situation.

-Comfort is another one of the Tectal Race SPIN's strong suits, and it shares top honors in this rating metric with the Specialized Ambush, Smith Forefront 2, and Giro Chronicle.
+Comfort is another one of the Tectal Race SPIN's strong suits, and it gets high honors in this rating metric.
 As a rule, comfort is somewhat subjective and may vary based on several factors, most notably the shape of your head.
 That said, our testers found the Tectal to be one of the most comfortable helmets in our test selection.
 It is offered in three sizes, XS/SM, M/L, and XL/XXL so there should be a size suitable for most people's heads.